iawaknahc/dotfiles/README.md

 Download the installer at https://github.com/DeterminateSystems/nix-installer/releases and then run it.

 Assume the installation IS NOT customized.
+So `nix-command` and `flakes` are assumed to be enabled.

 ## Install home-manager